Hayden Christensen: A Glorious Return For Darth Vader

 Every now and then Hayden pokes his head up and hangs out with his old Star Wars friends.
 Yes, even Jar Jar…

-It is now official that Hayden Christensen will return to the Star Wars universe to play Darth Vader, specifically on the upcoming Obi Wan Kenobi Disney+ series.
-He’s playing the Darth Vader version of the character, not the Anakin he was before.
+It was made official that Hayden Christensen would return to the Star Wars universe to play Darth Vader, specifically on the upcoming Obi Wan Kenobi Disney+ series.
+He was set to play the Darth Vader version of the character, not the Anakin he was before.
 That means he’ll spend most, if not all, of his time hidden under Darth Vader’s armor.

-Details are still a bit light on this series from an overall narrative and story arc perspective, but it looks like Hayden Christensen will play a major role in this show.
-It will be set about 10 years after the events of Episode III – Revenge of the Sith following Ewan McGregor as Kenobi as he’s keeping an eye on Luke on Tatooine.
-But the story is almost sure to venture out from there as well and will include other parts of the Galactic Empire during this time.
-In addition to Hayden Christensen and Ewan McGregor, Joel Edgerton and Bonnie Piesse are joining as Uncle Owen and Aunt Beru, while Rupert Friend is on as the Grand Inquisitor.
-The series is set to hit Disney+ on May 27th.
-So it won’t be long until we get Hayden Christensen in the role that really made his career.
-Though we are mostly likely to just see him operating under the Darth Vader hood.
-How much we actually see the actor (uncovered) remains to be seen.
+Details were still a bit light on this series from an overall narrative and story arc perspective, but it looked like Hayden Christensen would play a major role in this show.
+It would be set about 10 years after the events of Episode III – Revenge of the Sith following Ewan McGregor as Kenobi as he’s keeping an eye on Luke on Tatooine.